WebRTC-Thesis-Unina/RTC_Attacks/5_coturn_access_bypass/README.md

 # Scenario 5: Access Bypass
 ### Description
-In this scenario, after creating a socks5 proxy to the TURN server.
-It is possible, using specific HTTP GET requests and specific IP address (for example ```0.0.0.0```), to access the loopback interface of the server.
+In this scenario, after creating a socks5 proxy to the TURN server, it is possible using specific HTTP GET requests to access the loopback interface of the server.

 ### How to reproduce the issue
 As a first step, the containers are started with: